amy@amyspeechlanguagetherapy.com

 It is extremely important to follow the explicit directions of your Speech Language Pathologist, along with your Physician and if needed, a Nutritionist.
 Should you have concerns about this new lifestyle that you may have to become accustomed to, it is important to discuss them with your therapist so they can find ways to alternate your treatment plan to the best of their ability so as to keep you in the safest and least restrictive diet possible while also retaining your quality of life.

-Depending on the severity of the Dysphagia, several recommendations may be made which can include any of the following:
+Depending on the severity of the Dysphagia, several recommendations for therapy, diet alterations, positioning, life style changes, may be made which can include any of the following:

 1. Diet restrictions: Diet restrictions can include a variety of different things which may include simple things from simply changing the temperature from which your food is served, to which the texture you may chew or not chew, to suggesting altering the volume to which swallow your food, as well as modifying your liquids.